betotto/blog/_posts/2017-12-20-configuring-database.md

 - You need a Mysql engine where you have the DBA role.
 - All the previous lessons
-- Create the database script for reproduce the entity relation model.
+- Create the database script to reproduce the entity relation model.

 # Adding Mysql to the project